Mardi Gras Indians: African diasporan influences

 An Indian costume with an exaggerated headdress in the Caribbean Island of Trinidad.
-Caribbean carnival and spirituality influenced Mardi Gras Indian culture.
+Caribbean carnival and spirituality influenced by Mardi Gras Indian culture.

 Scholars have noted the similar musical, dance, and regalia practices of Black people across the African diaspora.
 (Note: An article from Tulane University suggests: "It is generally agreed that the Mardi Gras Indian tradition has strong Afro-Caribbean folk roots.
 Many observers and scholars perceive specific parallels with costumes and music of the junkanoo parades of the Bahamas, and some street celebrations in Haiti.
 In a broader sense the Mardi Gras Indians represent one of many reflections of New Orleans' on-going status as an epicenter of African cultural retention in America.
 The Indians utilize many shared traits of African and African-American music, include call-and-response, syncopation, polyrhythm with a unifying time-line, melisma, the encouragement of spontaneity, and the extremely porous boundary between performers and audiences.")
-The arrival of Haitian slaves during the Haitian Revolution and Dominican slaves in 1809 brought Caribbean carnival culture to the Black Americans of New Orleans.
-Many of the Dominicans had Yoruba ancestry, and their masquerade culture of Egungun syncretized with the culture of New Orleans enslaved communities.
+The arrival of Haitian slaves during the Haitian Revolution and Dominican slaves in 1809 assimilated more Africans into the culture of Black Americans of New Orleans.
+Many of those Africans had Yoruba ancestry.
+The masquerade culture of Egungun has syncretized elements of the culture of New Orleans created by enslaved and Black communities.

-By the 20th century, more Haitian immigrants settled in Louisiana where some elements of rara festival culture blended with Black American carnivals.
-When other Afro-Caribbean communities started to settle in New Orleans, their culture was incorporated into the suits, dances and music, too.
+By the 20th century, more Haitian immigrants settled in Louisiana.
+Haitians are known for rara festival culture as opposed to Black American carnivals.
+Other Afro-Caribbean communities started to settle in New Orleans as well. their cultures share carnival backgrounds of suits, dances and music, too.

 Historian Jeroen Dewulf describes similar masking traditions—where Black people dress as Indigenous people—in Cuba, Peru, Trinidad, and Brazil.
 Feathered headdresses are worn in the Americas and by Kongo people in Central Africa.
 In African and Native American cultures, feathers have a spiritual meaning; they elevate the wearer's spirit and connect them to the spirit realm.
 Kongo people wear feathered headdresses in ceremonies and festivals; they are worn by African chiefs and dancers; and feathers are placed on Traditional African masks to bring in good medicine.
 These practices continued in the Americas.
 The designs of African headdresses blended with headdresses worn by Indigenous people, creating unique styles across the diaspora.

 Mardi Gras Indian performances tell a story about their ancestors escaping slavery on the Underground Railroad.
 Author Natalie Medea describes the Young Seminole Hunters, a tribe which sculpts elaborate suits to honor the roles the Seminole people had in liberating enslaved Black people.